 I haven’t been up this far North yet, but they are famous for shawls and carpets/rugs.
 One day I’ll shop here!

-What to buy in West Bengal
+Shopping in India: What to buy in West Bengal

 This is the area which holds Calcutta.
 The big thing people buy here is terracotta dishes.
-The capitol Calcutta is a shopping destination on it’s own and one that I sadly have not yet discovered.
+The capitol Calcutta is a shopping destination on its own and one that I sadly have not yet discovered.
 Check out this article for information on where to shop in the city

 I just got back from here and didn’t do a crazy amount of shopping but I did buy about $100 worth of fabrics to get clothing made back in Goa.
-There are government owned “artisan” shops were you can see the fabric being hand-woven and buy it there at amazing rates.
+There are government owned “artisan” shops where you can see the fabric being hand-woven and buy it there at amazing rates.
 I love what I bought and will share photos once I make the clothes!
-You can also buy fun things made from Bamboo & the famous striped bags that every women in the area carries.
+You can also buy fun things made from Bamboo & the famous striped bags that every woman in the area carries.